Improved Approximation Algorithms for Chromatic and Pseudometric-Weighted Correlation Clustering: Introduction

-Chromatic Correlation Clustering (CCC) is an extension of the classical Correlation Clustering (CC) problem, where edge colors represent different types of relationships.
-Bonchi et al.~\cite{bonchi2012chromatic} introduced CCC and proposed a heuristic algorithm without approximation guarantees.
-Anava et al.~\cite{anava2015chromatic} presented a 4-approximation algorithm based on LP rounding and also proposed two practical methods: Reduce and Cluster (RC), with an approximation ratio of 11, and a heuristic named Deep Cluster (DC).
-Klodt et al.~\cite{klodt2021color} showed that the Pivot algorithm by Ailon et al.~\cite{ailon2008aggregating}, originally designed for standard CC, provides a 3-approximation guarantee for CCC.
-They also established that the RC algorithm achieves a 5-approximation for CCC.
-However, Pivot's color-agnostic nature limits its performance in practice.
-To address this, Klodt et al.\ proposed a heuristic called Greedy Expansion (GE), which performs well empirically despite lacking theoretical guarantees.
+Chromatic Correlation Clustering is an extension of the classical Correlation Clustering problem, where edge colors represent different types of relationships.
+Bonchi et al.~\cite{bonchi2012chromatic} introduced CCC with a heuristic lacking guarantees.
+Anava et al.~\cite{anava2015chromatic} gave a 4-approximation via LP rounding, plus two practical methods: Reduce and Cluster (RC, ratio 11) and Deep Cluster (DC).
+Klodt et al.~\cite{klodt2021color} showed that Pivot~\cite{ailon2008aggregating} yields a 3-approximation and that RC achieves 5, but Pivot’s color-agnostic design limits performance; they instead proposed Greedy Expansion (GE), a heuristic effective in practice without guarantees.
 More recently, Xiu et al.~\cite{XiuHTCH22} developed a 2.5-approximation algorithm for CCC based on a linear programming approach, improving upon the previous best-known ratio.
 They also introduced a greedy heuristic that achieves strong empirical results.

 In modern data analysis, correlation clustering must often be performed under computational constraints such as limited memory or streaming access to data.
 Consequently, substantial research has focused on crafting clustering algorithms specifically tailored for dynamic, streaming, online, and distributed settings~\citep{lattanzi2017consistent, fichtenberger2021, jaghargh2019, cohen2019fully, guo2021distributed, cohen2022online, assadi2022sublinear, lattanzi2021parallel, behnezhad2022, behnezhad2023, bateni2023,cohen2024dynamic, braverman2025fully}.